top of page

 • 2 min read

-The hour was coming, His time was drawing near,
+The hour was coming.
+His time drawing near.

 And tied a towel around his waist.